Speak Confidently in English: Practical Strategies for Professionals

 "My accent must sound neutral."

-I need to use advanced vocabulary."
+"I need to use advanced vocabulary."

-Most confident speakers are only using clear, simple, structured sentences, not complex English.
+In reality, confidence comes from clarity, structure, and practice—not perfection.
+Most confident speakers use clear, simple, structured sentences, not complex English.

-Translating from the native language
+Translating from their native language

 Searching for words while speaking